databendlabs/databend/docs/doc/03-reference/00-api/00-rest.md

   HTTP Handler
 ---

-Databend's HTTP API(Databend's REST API) is the communication protocol between server and client.
-It’s used to send query statements for execution on the server and to receive results back to the client.
+The Databend HTTP handler is a REST API that used to send query statement for execution on the server and to receive results back to the client.

+The HTTP handler is hosted by databend-query, it can be specified by using `--http_handler_host` and `--http_handler_port`(This defaults to 8000).

 ## HTTP Methods